 Families and children in Busan

 Expats with children will find the city family friendly, with many attractions that will keep tots and teens entertained.
-There are also a few international schools in the city, which expats generally opt for rather than local Korean schools due to the language barrier.
-The American curriculum and the International Baccalaureate are taught at many of these schools.
+There are also a few international schools in the city, which expats generally prefer over local Korean schools due to the language barrier.
+The American curriculum and the International Baccalaureate are commonly taught at these schools.
 Japanese and Chinese schools are also available in the city.

 International Schools in Busan